 All religions have, in their purest aspirations, attempted to induce such a change, with very little success.
 (2006, 22)

-Nonetheless, as he states, for us to survive we must somehow engineer such a change.
-At present in 2022 it seems rampant.
-And the inevitable result the destruction of our ecosphere.
+Nonetheless, as he says, for us to even survive we must somehow engineer such a change.
+At present in 2023 the egoism seems rampant.
+More and more is demanded, especially by those have more.
+And the inevitable result is the destruction of our ecosphere.
 As John Holdren, scientific adviser to President Obama, reports on climate change:

 The current situation of the world … is that we are in a car with bad brakes driving toward the edge of a cliff in the fog … prudence requires that we try to stop the car.
 (Friedman, 2008, 160)